How to use Progress Bar in C#

 Open your Visual Studio, then click New Project, then select Visual C# on the left, then Windows and then select Windows Forms Application.
 Name your project "ProgressBarExample" and then click OK

-Drag the Button, Label and ProgressBar controls from the Toolbox onto the form.
+Drag and drop the Button, Label and ProgressBar controls from the Toolbox onto the form.

 You can design your form as shown below.